Kotter's 8 step change model that actually works

 Change management

-Change management refers to the systematic approach and application of knowledge, tools and resources to deal with change.
-It involves defining and adopting corporate strategies, structures, procedures and technologies to handle changes in external conditions and the business environment.
+Change management is the systematic approach to dealing with change in an organization.
+It involves defining and adopting strategies, structures, procedures and technologies to handle changes in the business environment.
+Think of it as the difference between hoping things work out and having a plan.

 Transformational change

 Transformational change is a major shift in an organization’s strategy, business model, culture or operations.
-It is large in scope and often requires dramatic changes across the entire company to achieve a desired future state.
-Examples include mergers, restructuring or launching a new product line.
+It’s large in scope and often requires dramatic changes across the entire company.
+Mergers, restructuring, launching a new product line - that kind of thing.

 Sense of urgency

-A sense of urgency is the first step in Kotter’s 8-step change model.
-It involves helping others see the need for change through a bold, aspirational opportunity statement that communicates the importance of acting immediately.
-Leaders need to identify potential threats and develop scenarios showing what could happen in the future.
+The first step in Kotter’s model.
+It involves helping others see the need for change through a bold opportunity statement that communicates why acting now matters.
+Leaders need to identify potential threats and develop scenarios showing what could happen if nothing changes.

 Short-term wins

-Generating short-term wins is step 6 in Kotter’s model.
-Short-term wins are visible, unambiguous successes achieved relatively soon after a change initiative begins.
-They provide evidence that the sacrifices made for the transformation are paying off.
-This boosts morale, motivation and builds momentum for continued change.
+Step 6 in Kotter’s model.
+These are visible, unambiguous successes achieved relatively soon after a change initiative begins.
+They prove the sacrifices are paying off.
+Don’t underestimate how much this matters for morale.

 Anchoring changes